Damigah/Web-App-DevOps-Project/README.md

 1. Variables
 - aks_cluster_name: The name of the provisioned cluster.
 - cluster_location: The location of the cluster being provisioned.
-- dns_prefix: It defines the DNS prefix of cluster
+- dns_prefix: It defines the DNS prefix of cluster.
 - kubernetes_version: The version of the Kubernetes cluster.
 - service_principal_client_id: This provides the Client ID for the service principal associated with the cluster.
-- service_principal_secret: This will provide the password yo access the cluster.
+- service_principal_secret: This will provide the password to access the cluster.

-resource_group_name, vnet_id, control_plane_subnet_id and worker_node_subnet_id are the output variables from the networking module.
+'resource_group_name', 'vnet_id', 'control_plane_subnet_id' and 'worker_node_subnet_id' are the output variables from the networking module.

 2. Main
-- azurerm_kubernetes_cluster: You add the variables that will associate with the name, location, resource group name, DNS prefix and the Kubernetes version
+- azurerm_kubernetes_cluster: You add the variables that will associate with the name, location, resource group name, DNS prefix and the Kubernetes version.
 - default_node_pool: This is used to configure the cluster in Azure.
 - service_principal: It is an identity used for applications, hosted services, and automated tools to access the resources.